JamesGJ5-Learning-To-Code/inventory-application/plans.md

 2. DONE Generate boilerplate with express-generator (which will come with .pug views)

-3. Create new Mongo project and database for development using the web-interface as demonstrated in the tutorial
+3. DONE Create new Mongo project and database for development using the web-interface as demonstrated in the tutorial

 4. Set up your database schemas and models in the project directory